-Every year on the day of Karthik Purnima, that is full moon day in the month of Karthik (somewhere in October - November), the famous Pushkar fair is held here.
+Every year on the day of Karthik Purnima, which is full moon day in the month of Karthik (somewhere in October - November), the famous Pushkar fair takes place here.
 People from all over the country come to take the holy dip.
 The town comes alive with folk dancers and musicians who come from all the regions to show their talent.
 Joyful celebration, cultural variety, and cattle market make Pushkar fair famous.
-This fair is one of the major cultural reflectors of the state of Rajasthan.
-This is a five-day affair when the small town comes alive with cultural activities and vibrant energy.
+This fair is one of the cultural reflectors of the state of Rajasthan.
+It is a five-day affair when the small town comes alive with cultural activities and vibrant energy.

-Apart from the religious rituals at the Jagat Pita Shri Brahma Mandir, and other festivities, people participate in several sporting and cultural events.
+Apart from the religious rituals at the Jagat Pita Shri Brahma Mandir and other festivities, people participate in several sporting and cultural events.
 The great attraction of this fair other than the variety of folk dances and songs that fill the atmosphere is the camel race and the cattle fair.
-Cows, Buffaloes, Camels, Horses, and even Donkeys are bargained for.
-This special fair attracts tourists from all over the world.
+Cows, Buffaloes, Camels, Horses, and even Donkeys are also bargained for in the cattle fair.
+Pushkar fair attracts tourists from all over the world.
 We are providing Pushkar fair dates below that you could participate in this colorful Pushkar cattle fair through the Indian holidays.